 Most weeks, we will be reading mostly from the primary text.
 However, I've also included other useful resources that I have drawn upon for the content of the class.
 For each, I've included a short explanation of why I have included it in the list.
 Some weeks have more readings than others.
+It is important to stay up to date on these readings as they will be discussed each week in class.

-Required Text: Merton, D. & Williams, A. (2019).
+Required Text: Mertens, D. & Williams, A. (2019).
 Program Evaluation Theory and Practice (2nd Ed.).
 New York: The Guilford Press.

-This text is newly updated this year, and it addresses some key topics that older texts don't cover very well.
+This text addresses some key topics that older texts don't cover very well.
 Many of the chapters are long and exhaustive, but the content is really comprehensive and current.
 For example, issues of equity, inclusion and the cultural context of evaluation are addressed in some depth throughout the text, and not just in a chapter at the end.
 Similarly, issues of power and voice are considered throughout.
 The text talks about new approaches to data visualization and communication of findings.
 It gets into emergent approaches to evaluation as well as the old standards.
 I have not assigned the chapters in Part 2, because they are more theoretical.
 Otherwise, we are using most of the text in the course.